BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_2_Accessing_Bitcoind_with_Java.md

-# 18.2: Accessing Bitcoind with Java
+# 17.2: Accessing Bitcoind with Java

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

-Interacting with the `bitcoind` directly and using command-line `curl` can get simple if you understand how it works, but there's a project [JavaBitcoindRpcClient](https://github.com/Polve/JavaBitcoindRpcClient) that provides the functionality in a Java-API level, making it even easier to interact with your Bitcoin Server.
+This section explains how to interact with `bitcoind` using the Java programming language and the  [JavaBitcoindRpcClient](https://github.com/Polve/JavaBitcoindRpcClient).

-## Setup Java
+## Setting Up Java

-To install Java on the VPS Server, you are able to use the `apt-get` command.
-We will also use [Apache Maven](http://maven.apache.org/) to manage the dependencies, so we will install it together.
-In this project we will create a maven project and indicate minimum configuration about Gradle (https://gradle.org/releases/)
+You can install Java on your server, using the `apt-get` command.
+You will also install [Apache Maven](http://maven.apache.org/) to manage the dependencies.
 ```
-$ apt-get install openjdk-11-jre-headless maven
+$ sudo apt-get install openjdk-11-jre-headless maven
 ```

 You can verify your Java installation:
 ```
 $ java -version
-openjdk version "11.0.7" 2020-04-14
+openjdk version "11.0.8" 2020-07-14
-OpenJDK Runtime Environment (build 11.0.7+10-post-Ubuntu-2ubuntu218.04)
+OpenJDK Runtime Environment (build 11.0.8+10-post-Debian-1deb10u1)
-OpenJDK 64-Bit Server VM (build 11.0.7+10-post-Ubuntu-2ubuntu218.04, mixed mode, sharing)
+OpenJDK 64-Bit Server VM (build 11.0.8+10-post-Debian-1deb10u1, mixed mode, sharing)
 ```

-## Create maven project
+### Creating a Maven Project

+In order to prepare for Bitcoin on java, you will create a Maven project:
 ```
-mvn archetype:generate -DgroupId=com.blockchaincommons.lbtc -DartifactId=java-project -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false
+$ mvn archetype:generate -DgroupId=com.blockchaincommons.lbtc -DartifactId=java-project -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false
 ```
-It will download some dependencies
+This will download some dependencies
 ```
 Downloading: https://repo.maven.apache.org/maven2/org/apache/maven/plugins/maven-clean-plugin/2.5/maven-clean-plugin-2.5.pom
 Downloaded: https://repo.maven.apache.org/maven2/org/apache/maven/plugins/maven-clean-plugin/2.5/maven-clean-plugin-2.5.pom (4 KB at 4.2 KB/sec)